 The goal of today’s lab is to implement the Needleman-Wunsch algorithm we discussed during class in a Python script.
 You will then use your implementation to align two DNA sequences, and then to align two protein sequences.
 For the assignment, you’ll be aligning the CTCF gene between human and mouse genomes.
 Specifically, you will align both CTCF nucleotide and amino acid sequences from GENCODE (GENCODE version 38 for human and GENCODE version M27 for mouse).

-All the data you need for this assignment is in a zipped folder on Dropbox.
+All the data you need for this assignment is in a zipped archive on github.
 You can download the data into your current directory with the following command:

-You’ll be working FASTA files in today’s lab.
+You’ll be working with FASTA files in today’s lab.
 This is the standard file format used to store nucleotide and amino acid sequences, and there’s a good chance you’ll encounter this format again in your Ph.D. (read more here).
-Unfortunately, reading these files into Python in a meaningful way is not a trivial task, so we’ve put together some code to make this easier.
-Copy the ~/cmdb-quantbio/resources/code/fasta.py file into your current assignment directory.
+Unfortunately, reading these files into Python in a meaningful way is not a trivial task, so we’ve put together some code to make this easier found in fasta.py.
 In your python script for this assignment, you can import the readFASTA function using from fasta import readFASTA.
 If you’re interested in how this function works, you’re certainly encouraged to take a look at it in the fasta.py file.
+Note that for the import to work this script must be in the same directory as the script you are writing.

 Write a script to perform global alignment between two sequences using a given scoring matrix and gap penalty.
 Your script will take four inputs: